zdravkov/kendo-docs/api/wrappers/jsp/stockchart/seriesitem-markers.md

     </kendo:stockChart-seriesItem-markers>

-## Child JSP Tags
+##  Configuration JSP Tags

 ### kendo:stockChart-seriesItem-markers-border

 The border of the markers.

-More documentation is available at [kendo:stockChart-seriesItem-markers-border](/api/wrappers/jsp/stockchart/seriesitem-markers-border).
+More documentation is available at [kendo:stockChart-seriesItem-markers-border](stockchart/seriesitem-markers-border).

 #### Example

     <kendo:stockChart-seriesItem-markers>
         <kendo:stockChart-seriesItem-markers-border></kendo:stockChart-seriesItem-markers-border>
     </kendo:stockChart-seriesItem-markers>